Tatler Best Restaurants & Bars Asia-Pacific 2025

 Kuala Lumpur, Malaysia

 Opened in September 2023 in Bamboo Hills, Potager brings French contemporary technique to a setting defined by greenery and relative quiet, well outside Kuala Lumpur's central din.
-Tasting menus of five or nine courses draw on regional Malaysian produce, and the restaurant holds a Michelin Plate, a La Liste score of 89 points, and the first We're Smart Green Guide 4 Radishes distinction awarded in the city.
+Tasting menus of five or nine courses draw on regional Malaysian produce, the restaurant holds a Michelin Plate, a La Liste score of 89 points, the first We're Smart Green Guide 4 Radishes distinction awarded in the city.

 Jade Dragon